cfpb/design-system/docs/pages/banners.md

   spanning the full width of the page.
 When used on a webpage, banner notifications communicate important information about the state or status of page content.
-use_cases: Use the banner notification when highlighting high-priority system or product level information that is not related to a specific task.
-Use banner notifications to communicate important information about the state or status of page content.
-Use the in-page (or inline) notification instead when highlighting specific page content or when alerting users as to information that is relevant to the immediate task.
+use_cases: Use the banner notification to highlight high-priority system or product level information that is not related to a specific task.
+Use the banner notification to communicate important information about the state or status of page content.
+Use the inline notification instead when highlighting specific page content or when alerting users as to information that is relevant to the immediate task.
-behavior: >-
+behavior: ""
-  ### Placement

-  * Banner notifications appear below the header bar and span the full width of the page
 related_items: "[N﻿otifications](https://cfpb.github.io/design-system/component\
   s/notifications)"
 last_updated: 2020-01-28T15:55:47.394Z